Coordinate Reference System Normalization

 • Monitoring: Track transformation failure rates, NaN coordinate ratios, and bounding box anomalies in your pipeline observability stack.

-By enforcing deterministic Coordinate Reference System Normalization at the ingestion boundary, platform teams eliminate geometric ambiguity, preserve spatial priors, and ensure that downstream LLM components operate on mathematically consistent inputs.
-This rigor is non-negotiable for production-grade geospatial intelligence systems.
+By enforcing deterministic CRS Normalization at the ingestion boundary, platform teams eliminate geometric ambiguity, preserve spatial priors, and ensure that downstream LLM components operate on mathematically consistent inputs.